 Bolt also provides protection to merchants against certain fraudulent or unauthorized transactions for Qualifying Digital Orders that meet the requirements for Covered Transactions as further described in these Chargeback Terms.
 “Digital Orders” are transactions processed for digital or online-only, non-physical products, such as online-only gift cards or online services.
 Transactions that require a shipment or physical delivery are not Digital Orders.
 A percentage of your Digital Orders each calendar month will be considered “Qualifying Digital Orders,” up to an amount equal to one percent (1%) of the total value of all your transactions processed via the Bolt Platform that month.
 For example, if transactions valued at $1,000 for all sales are processed by us in a calendar month, and $100 of those transactions are for Digital Orders, up to $10 of your transactions for Digital Orders will be Qualifying Digital Orders.
 Qualifying Digital Orders are considered Covered Transactions under these Chargeback Terms, provided that no Excluded Transactions will qualify as Qualifying Digital Orders.

-Bolt is not responsible for transactions where the cardholder does not dispute whether they authorized a payment but has disputed a transaction for some other reason ("Excluded Transactions").
-For example, excluded transactions may include but are not limited to:
+Bolt is not responsible or liable for costs associated with transactions where the cardholder does not dispute whether they authorized a payment but has disputed a transaction for some other reason ("Excluded Transactions").
+For example, Excluded Transactions may include but are not limited to:

 Buyer remorse - Cardholder makes a purchase with their own credit card, and then requests a chargeback after receiving the purchased goods or services because they regret the purchase.

-Product discrepancy - Cardholder claims product is not what they ordered or expected.
+Product discrepancy or defect - Cardholder claims product is not what they ordered or expected.

 Shipping dispute - Cardholder claims product did not arrive on time or was damaged.